nash-io/locale/CONTRIBUTING.md

 ## Licensing

-When you contribute to this repository you are transfering any clain over the contributed material to Neon Exchange AG.
+When you contribute to this repository you are transfering any rights claim over the contributed material to Neon Exchange AG.
+Neon Exchange AG is free to re-license this material as needed for its usage in the Nash platform.

 Thanks,
 Fabio C. Canesin